wujj0326/COVID_Risk_Competition/README.md

 ## Running the codes

 ```
-Run the model in COVID_LSTM_Prediction.ipynb and
+Run all the cell in COVID_Risk_Score.ipynb and
-run the file named Get_risk_score.ipynb in the folder to get the final risk score.
 Each section in the python notebook is labelled, and there are comments explaining the code.
 ```